SamroodAli/programming-notes/Design_Principles.md

 Anti patterns are opposite principles.
 Often considered bad.
 There is an oppposite anti pattern to single responsibility principle known as the `God object` which is a single object handling all the responsibilities.
 This is a bad principle in most cases.

 There is the related principle `Seperation of concerns` where you have different concerns.
-Seperate them into differnet components
+Seperate them into differnet components.